-Enter the year for the 6-month reporting period being covered.
+Enter the period and year for the 6-month reporting period being reported on.
 A new reporting form must be filled out for each reporting period.

 3. Grantee name

 Enter the "Entity Legal Name" and "Doing Business As" name (if different) that can be found at the top of your JustGrants Funded Award Page.